Publishing with a purpose

-The new Futures of Work blog will offer radical and critical thinking on ongoing and emerging issues associated with work and employment.
+The new Futures of Work blog offers radical and critical thinking on ongoing and emerging issues associated with work and employment.

-Produced by Bristol University Press in collaboration with a multidisciplinary editorial team at the University of Bristol, the blog will host long-form opinion pieces, responses and thought-provoking podcasts.
+Produced by Bristol University Press in collaboration with a multidisciplinary editorial team at the University of Bristol, the blog hosts long-form opinion pieces, responses and thought-provoking podcasts.

-The editorial team will be led by Harry Pitts, Katie Bales and Huw Thomas (below, left to right).
+The editorial team is led by Harry Pitts, Katie Bales and Huw Thomas (below, left to right).
 If you are interested in finding out more and contributing to the blog please contact email@example.com.
 You can also sign up to the newsletter to get all the latest updates.

 “Futures of Work offers an opportunity for radical scholars to engage with the world of work as it is and could be.”
 Paul Thompson, University of Stirling and Covenor of the International Labour Process Conference